KuvutiaAnt/KuvutiaAnt/README.md

 - 👀 I’m interested in ... hooping, watching documentaries of all kinds, spending time with friends and family & traveling
 - 🌱 I’m currently learning ... to start different coding projects
 - 💞️ I’m looking to collaborate on ... anything that will help me grow in the tech world
 - 📫 How to reach me ...
-Email: antonarmstrong926@gmail.com IG: kuvutia_anton
+Email: antonarmstrong926@gmail.com IG: @kuvutia_anton
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I love to cook!
 Try me